rich-iannone/DiagrammeR/README.md

 <img src="man/figures/graph_example_1.png">

-Now that the graph is set up, you can create queries with **magrittr** pipelines to get specific answers from the graph.
+Now that the graph is set up, you can create queries with pipelines to get specific answers from the graph.

 Get the average age of all the contributors.
 Select all nodes of type